 …During the sixteen-year history of the rendezvous, neither mountain man, traveler, missionary, nor visitor left a more detailed description of the wilderness experience than did Alfred Jacob Miller.

 It would be hard to disagree with Dr. Gowans assessment of Alfred Jacob Miller.
 If a Fort Bonneville existed in 1833, why five years later did Miller not paint a picture of a Fort Bonneville as he did Fort Laramie, especially if mountain men and Indians were trading out of a blacksmith shop as suggested by archaeologists?

 Sir William Drummond Stewart, Altowan, or Incidents of Life and Adventure in the Rocky Mountains, referred to a Green River storehouse.
 Stewart implied the storehouse was a separate structure from the nearby-dilapidated ruins built by whites.
 The dilapidated ruins referred to by Stewart was likely the log barricade built by Bonneville as described by Irving, Hafen, and Chittenden.

-Scheduled for the Green River Valley, the Pierre Chouteau, Jr. and Company moved the 1838 rendezvous to site of the 1830 rendezvous at the junction of the Wind and Popo Agie rivers.
-The change in the rendezvous site was to escape trading pressure from the Hudson's Bay Company.
+Scheduled for the Green River Valley, the Pierre Chouteau, Jr. and Company moved the 1838 rendezvous to the junction of the Wind and Popo Agie rivers.
+The change in the rendezvous site was to escape trading pressure from the Hudson’s Bay Company.
 Headed for the 1838 rendezvous, Osborne Russell reached Horse Creek where he recorded in his journal: